smartinsightsfromdata/rpivotTable/README.md

 ### Why this fork?

 I want to use the showUI functionality of pivottables v2.21, but rpivotTable was still on v2.19.
-It isn't working yet though...
+Seems to works!

 Original readme: